RainMaker1707/C2_prompt/README.md

 Feel free to open an issue or contact me in GitHub for more informations.

 # V0
 - No analyze explanation
-- Give good results on example data
+- Give good results on example data (several HTTP sessions) and test data (one HTTP session)
-- Will be tested against data not on example set today.
-- No help menu, no
+- No help menu

 This first usable version uses `Custom GPT4 assistant` and is available [here](https://chatgpt.com/g/g-LXj2lXggp-d2-a-c2-framework-detector).\
 This assistant uses verbosity features that can be specified with V= in your first message.\